 Themed restaurants can be a hit or a miss.
 In New York, there is an abundance of them in every block.
-In order to keep up with the new trends take a look at some of our findings.
+In order to keep up with the new trends and good food in New York take a look at some of our findings.

 This is a beautiful and cozy place located in Washington Heights.
 It is reminiscent of the Golden Girls and the walls are filled with framed memories of the show.
 The menu also has a lot of allusions to the show and brings a quirky atmosphere to life.

 Boudoir is designed to display opulence which reminds us of the Marie Antoinette era in French history.
 The prominent colors are gold and red which adds to the regal style.
 The menu is abundant with typical French bites and desserts.

 This Hollywood themed restaurant is a perfect representation of a glamorous era.
 In the good old days, it was known as the Astor.
 It was a meeting place for many Hollywood stars and often organized movie screening nights.

 The restaurant itself has kept the cinematic tradition alive but renewed the menu many times.
 It is a great amalgam of retro and modern.